Call for Papers

 • Do we have to submit an abstract or the final paper by 10 October?

-This is a one-stage submission process - meaning that your paper will be assessed based on your contribution sent on 10 October (there will not be a second round where selected abstracts are invited to submit a full paper).
-The length and level of comprehensiveness is up to you, but the contribution typically have 2 to 15 pages with a short summary at the beginning.
+This is a one-stage submission process - meaning that your paper will be assessed based on your contribution sent by 10 October (there will not be a second round where selected abstracts are invited to submit a full paper).
+The length and level of comprehensiveness is up to you, but contributions typically have 2 to 15 pages with a short summary at the beginning.
 Graphics and pictures are welcome.

 • How should the paper be structured?